“Small steps to big dreams”

 Children who enjoy finding out about the similarities and differences between their faith and the faiths of their friends and who use their strong Christian foundation to decide how to behave

 We begin with the world that is familiar to our children, staff pay particular attention to children’s starting points, building on children’s prior knowledge in order to draw out and extend each child’s learning.
 A broad and balanced curriculum is delivered creatively using both skills and knowledge-based approaches, underpinned by the National Curriculum.
-The EYFS and National Curriculum objectives for each year group are delivered through a thematic approach.
-Every theme begins with a ‘launch’ and ends with a ‘landing’ event to celebrate learning.
 We ensure that our children use and apply their learning across a range of subjects, allowing them to deepen and embed their subject knowledge as well as make connections within and across their learning.
 Where appropriate, thought through hands on practical learning experiences are provided, to develop children’s knowledge and understanding.
 A range of visitors, trips and use of our own amazing local environment supports this.
 We aim for all children in our school to experience a wealth of educational experiences so that they become independent learners fully ready for their next challenge, with a well-developed understanding of the need to fully engage with their community.